nicoandra/react-cv/ui-cv/public/markdown/jobs/ssense.md

-Designed, implemented and deployed a variety of micro-services on different domains
+Designed, implemented and deployed a variety of micro-services on different domains; helping on the peeling-off from a legacy monolith

-## Technologies
+### Technologies

--   One
+- NodeJs, TypeScript, PHP, Python 3.8, React
--   Two
+- PostgreSQL, Redis, DocumentDB
--   Three
+- Docker, Jenkins, Jest
+- AWS S3, SQS, ElastiCache

 Closing paragraph